matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 .. note::

-  * You'll need a minimal working LaTeX distribution for many examples to run.
+  * You will need a minimal working LaTeX and Graphviz distribution for many examples to run.
   * `Graphviz <http://www.graphviz.org/Download.php>`_ is not a Python package, and needs to be installed separately.
+  * Create a seprate environment using conda/venv.
+  * You will need to install the addtional requirements using pip install -r.
   * You will need to uninstall the conda/pip version of Matplotlib first, before installing the dev version.
+  * You will need to install the working copy of matplotlib in editable mode using pip install -ve.

 Building the docs
 -----------------